Res Hall Living: 1 POV

 Easy-access meals

-I live in Unit 2, so getting meals from one of the most popular dining commons is particularly convenient for me: Crossroads is a short walk away.
+I live in Unit 2 and I have a Berkeley Dining meal plan, so getting meals from one of the most popular dining commons is particularly convenient for me: Crossroads is a short walk away.
 The Den and Peet’s Coffee are also very close by, so I often stop in to get a ham and cheese croissant.
 When I’m on campus for longer periods of time, I go to the Golden Bear Cafe and use my flex dollars to buy snacks or even use a meal swipe.

 My lunch from Crossroads: chicken tenders, vegetables, rice, and a salad I made at the salad bar.